biemond/biemond-orawls-vagrant/README.md

 The reference implementation of https://github.com/biemond/biemond-orawls
 optimized for linux, Solaris and the use of Hiera

-Also support WebLogic resource like wls_machine, wls_server, wls_cluster, wls_safagent
+Also support WebLogic resource like
+- wls_machine
+- wls_server
+- wls_cluster
+- wls_safagent
+- wls_jmsserver
+- wls_file_persistence_store

 puppet resource wls_machine --verbose  ( as root or use sudo )

       $domain_address = hiera('domain_adminserver_address')